 (b) of a kind prescribed as being information that can be published despite subsection (2).

+(3B) A kind of information may be prescribed for the purposes of subsection (1) as provided for by subsection (1)(i) whether or not that kind of information is required to be generated, obtained, provided or kept under another provision of this Act.

 (4) The CEO must ensure that the following information is not published on the local government’s official website —

 (a) rate records;